Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 This is the most crucial borax information - and yet reports about borax safety give a rather mixed message.
 Here's what I've gleaned about borax safety.

-Borax needs to be stored carefully because it is toxic if ingested.
-While this may be unlikely to happen, even by accident, anyone using it should be aware because of the dangers of very young children playing with it.
+Borax needs to be stored carefully because it is toxic if swallowed.
+While this may be unlikely to happen, even by accident, anyone using it should be aware because of the dangers of very young children playing with it - as with any household compounds.

 Borax is related to but not the same as boron - which is now thought to be an essential trace element in human nutrition.
 Some people take "Borax tablets" as a medicine for a variety of complaints.
 The amounts of borax contained in these preparations is extremely small and should present no health threat, used correctly.